-- A. Collaborate with the supervising school psychologist or examiner and district personnel. - B. Conduct academic achievement testing as assigned and generate the related reports. - C. Conduct student observations as assigned and generate the related reports. - D. Assist with informal evaluation planning. - E. Maintain special education records in accordance with State requirements and also the practices of member school districts. - F. Transmit calendars, schedules, caseloads, Medicaid logs, vehicle mileage logs, evaluation data, and inventory reports when requested. - G. Perform other, reasonably-related duties as assigned.
+- II.
+Professional Responsibilities - A. Collaborate with the supervising school psychologist or examiner and district personnel. - B. Conduct academic achievement testing as assigned and generate the related reports. - C. Conduct student observations as assigned and generate the related reports. - D. Assist with informal evaluation planning. - E. Maintain special education records in accordance with State requirements and also the practices of member school districts. - F. Transmit calendars, schedules, caseloads, Medicaid logs, vehicle mileage logs, evaluation data, and inventory reports when requested. - G. Perform other, reasonably-related duties as assigned. - III.
+Qualifications

-Academic evaluators must hold a bachelor's degree in education or a related field, including coursework in principles of measurement and the administration and interpretations of tests.
+Academic evaluators must hold an active teaching certificate, including coursework in principles of measurement and the administration and interpretations of tests.
 Successful experience conducting achievement testing is preferred but not required.